AndersDeath/diary2/README.md

 # 30 July 2022 - Saturday - Yerevan

-I am bored of Yerevan honestly. the heat has been trying to kill. i think I visited all palces in the city center and neighborhood.
+I am bored of Yerevan honestly. the heat has been trying to kill. i think I visited all palces in the city center and neighborhood. i didn't write a code today.
+But I was in local zoo.
+It is sad place.
+Especcially I felt sorry for the elephant.
+He looked as mindless.
+I do noi like zoos because of this.
+Animals should be free.